mbforbes/mapgen/report/report.md

 (2017).[^pix2pix]

 This model trains two networks, a generator, and a discriminator.
-The generator produces candidate output images, and the discriminator attempts to distinguish between real output images and fake ones.
-They are trained together so that as the generator produces more realistic images, the generator also gets better at distinguishing them.
+The generator produces candidate output images, and the discriminator attempts to decide whether a given (input, output) pair is real, or whether the output was in fact created by the generator.
+They are trained together so that as the generator produces more realistic images, the discriminator also gets better at distinguishing them.

 We use the same model presented in the paper by Isola et al., in which many